KarthikeyaKaushik/KarthikeyaKaushik.github.io/index.md

 Starting in January 2021, I will work on revamping DORA [Doumas et al. 2008] as a model of language.
 For my Master's thesis, I worked on combining Category theorertic and linguistic concepts to build an incremental model of language comprehension.
-Feel free to go through my thesis here - .
+Feel free to go through my thesis [here](https://arxiv.org/abs/2012.02038) .
 In it, I used DORA [Doumas et al. 2008] to map formalism and possible implementation.
-It was personally quite thrilling to be able to access something as personal as language, and put into mathematical terms, what "hierarchy" means formally!
+It was personally quite thrilling to be able to access something as personal as language, and put into mathematical terms, what "hierarchy" means, formally!
 Also, I work on RNNs, and I have put up links to these projects on my github page.

 Since late 2019, I work (yes, I like cogsci enough to take on two jobs)